Final Trail Vision Report Approved by City Council

 Siuslaw Estuary Partnership Public Open House, Monday, April 30, 2012, 4:00-7:00 p.m.

-The Partnership held its third and final Open House for the public to review and comment on all products slated to be adopted or completed in 2012.
+The Partnership held its third and final Open House for the public to review and comment on all products slated to be adopted or completed in 2013.
 Over 50 people participated.
-At the Open House, present-ations provided an in-depth review, and opportunities to question and comment, on the resources, potential threats, and proposed measures to protect the aquifer, surface waters, drinking water, and significant wetlands and riparian areas.
+At the Open House, presentations provided an in-depth review, and opportunities to question and comment, on the resources, potential threats, and proposed measures to protect the aquifer, surface waters, drinking water, and significant wetlands and riparian areas.

 Stakeholders hold third and fourth year of meetings.
 The Stakeholder Groups met from 2010-2013.
-In February and March 2013 they met to review proposals revised to respond to public outreach.
+In February and March 2013 they met to review and recommend proposals as revised to respond to public outreach.
 In 2012, they met in January, February, March, April, and July to comment and provide guidance on: wetland and riparian significance determination and protection measures and Draft Plan; potential management strategies for aquifer protection and the Draft Aquifer Protection Plan; the Siuslaw Estuary Trail Vision; and the Water Monitoring Program.
 In addition, the Stakeholders heard a presentation by the Watershed Council staff on Key Estuary Wetlands.
 See below for agenda packets and meeting notes.

 Be part of the Solution

-Public Education and Stewardship in the lower Siuslaw watershed is one of the key objectives of the Siuslaw Estuary Partnership Project.
+Public Education and Stewardship in the lower Siuslaw watershed was one of the key objectives of the Siuslaw Estuary Partnership Project.
 In January, 2010, the Florence Planning Commission approved a Public Involvement Plan (PIP), attached, that sets out the strategy for community involvement in the project.

 The first Open House was held on May 19, 2010 and more than 50 community members and stakeholders participated.
 The purpose of the first Open House was to aquaint community members with the project and water quality and fish and wildlife issues.
 The second Open House was held on April 25, 2011 in order to provide information about and get public input on several key products; over 100 people attended.
 The third Open House was held on April 30, 2012; over 50 people attended and heard presentations on the key products.
 At all three events, participants conversed with Interdisciplinary Team members from local, state, and/or federal agencies.
 The feedback on the events has been positive: people were engaged and excited about the potential for protecting and improving water quality and protecting and restoring fish and wildlife habitat.